Gamma Pi Brothers gathered outside the facility (photo by Bro Raphael Terrell) |

 For many of the youth, it was as close as they would ever come to being with their fathers on Father's Day.
 As in recent years since the project started, Gamma Pi used the visit to share knowledge with the incarcerated young men about how to look at their detention as a new starting point to dream, build and conduct productive lives in the larger community when they get the opportunity to leave the facility.
 It was an opportunity to show them how to "man up" about their lives and take responsibility.

-about perception and stereotypes at Cheltenham on June 20
+This staged image was used to generate discussion about perception and stereotypes at Cheltenham on June 20 |

 Because the young men are in a secured facility with armed guards, entry is restricted.
 No cameras or recording equipment are allowed on the property.
 Once inside, the electronic gates topped with barbed wire are slammed shut behind the visitors just like the penal facilities we see on TV.
 The youth are housed in a collection of small cottages behind the iron perimeter gates where the doors are locked to outside entry and exit and all activities take place under the watchful eye of the guards.